shortlink-org/shortlink/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Add feature
+name: Feature request
-about: Use this template for tracking new features.
+about: Suggest an idea for this project
 title: "[FEATURE NAME]"
 labels: feature_request
 assignees: ''

 ---

+### Describe the solution you'd like

+A clear and concise description of what you want to happen.

-### Description
+### Additional context

+Add any other context or screenshots about the feature request here.

+- ...

 ### To-Do

 - [ ] Add test

-### Link

-- ...